🌱 GrowHobart.com.au β€” Free Planting Guide

-🗓 Reading the timeline: Each row shows all 12 months (Jan–Dec).
-Colours show what to do that month.
-Your greenhouse/propagator lets you start frost-sensitive crops 4–6 weeks earlier than open garden timing.
+πŸ—“ Reading the timeline: Each row shows all 12 months (Jan–Dec).
+Use the filters below to find plants by your conditions.
+Your lean-to lets you start frost-sensitive crops 4–6 weeks earlier than open garden timing.

 Jan